pdav5883/bracket-revival/README.md

 ## TODO
 ### New Features
-- Test page to play mini version to understand scoring
 - Underdog bonus points
 - Automatic score updating
+	- Need to connect to Scoreboard API, but code to update results
 - Late picks are allowed, but if game has started that is autopicked
+	- Need to look at game status when validating picks, loading picks

 ### Improvements
 - Button on picks page to see previous bracket